Super-Protocol/docs/docs/developers/marketplace_GUI/confidentiality.md

 <img src={require('./../images/gui_confidentiality_7.png').default} width="400" height="auto"/>

-If the public key in the browser matches the public key fingerprint, then the connection is secure.
+If the public key in the browser matches the public key fingerprint, the connection is secure.